circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 - Development orbs are mutable, can be overwritten, and automatically expire 90 days after they are published
 - Version string must begin with `dev:` followed by any string, for example, `<namespace>/<orb>@dev:my-feature-branch`
-- May be published by any member of the namespace organization
+- Development orbs may be published by any member of the namespace organization
 - Will not appear on the Orb Registry
 - Open source, released under [MIT license](https://circleci.com/orbs/registry/licensing).
 - Available via CircleCI CLI (if the development tag name is known)